-Over the years One Billion Rising campaigns have brought more into focus the intersectional issues of poverty, the environment, economic violence and other factors that cause and sustain the continuing violence towards women and girls (cisgender, transgender, and those who hold fluid identities that are subject to gender based violence).
-One Billion Rising: Solidarity Against the Exploitation of Women initiatives in 2017 continued to see other movements coming together to address the issue of how climate change and environmental plunder aggravate the situation of women, especially in developing countries and in poor communities around the world.
-People all over the world joined the Risings in many countries to demand and end to violence against women and girls, by looking at policies that pillage, devastate and destroy the environment in the name of “development”.
-Development aggression, and global ecological disasters directly related to corporate expansion, capitalist greed, unending extraction, production, over consumption and waste, and how these directly affect women and girls, became the primary focus of many Risings.
-The global climate crisis continues to affect communities around the world, but women and girls suffer the most in terms of long term loss of livelihood, forced migration, trafficking and other climate related conflicts.
+Over the years, One Billion Rising campaigns have brought deeper into focus the intersectional issues of poverty, the environment, economic violence and other factors that cause and sustain the continuing violence towards women and girls (cisgender, transgender, and those who hold fluid identities that are subject to gender based violence).
+One Billion Rising: Solidarity initiatives in 2018 continued to see other movements coming together to address the issue of how climate change and environmental plunder aggravate the situation of women, especially in developing countries and in poor communities around the world.
+People all over the world joined the Risings to demand and end to violence against women and girls, by looking at policies that pillage, devastate and destroy the environment in the name of “development”.
+Developmental aggression and global ecological disasters directly related to corporate expansion, capitalist greed, unending extraction, production, over consumption and waste, and how these forces directly affect women and girls, became the primary focus of many Risings.
+The global climate crisis continues to affect communities around the world, but women and girls suffer the most as a result of long term loss of livelihood, forced migration, trafficking and other climate related conflicts.
 Indigenous populations everywhere have also suffered gravely – displaced and forced to flee and relocate – making them the world’s first climate refugees.

-Rising for Climate Justice and Mother Earth is a call for justice against the aggressive greed and global exploitation of nature and people that deepen the inequalities in wealth and power.
-It is a call to restore dignity, integrity and respect towards Mother Earth and to all people of the world, particularly women and girls, who have been equally violated by policies and programs that cause environmental degradation and plunder.
+Rising for Climate Justice and Mother Earth is a call for justice against the aggressive greed and global exploitation of nature and people.
+It is a call to restore dignity, integrity and respect towards Mother Earth and to all people of the world, particularly women and girls, who have been equally violated by policies and programs that cause environmental degradation.

 Examples of Risings for Climate Justice and Mother Earth:

-TAMERA is a school and research centre focused on creating a realistic utopia.
+TAMERA is a school and research center in Portugal, focused on creating a realistic utopia.

 TAMERA has been doing One Billion Rising events every year since 2014 – to RISE FOR MOTHER EARTH.

-Recently, they held a gathering called “Defending the Sacred” – with international activists from around the world, including OBR Global Director Monique Wilson.
+In 2017 and 2018, they have held a gathering called “Defending the Sacred” – with international activists from around the world, including OBR Global Director Monique Wilson.
 One Billion Rising is a global movement partner of the “Defend The Sacred” planetary movement created at the gathering